aceciliad/DataAnalysis/README.md

 Among others the following parameters can be easily modified inside the script to depict different charasteristic of the signal.

 - `tnorm0`: when plotting the data, traces are normalized in a time window selected to depict clearly the desired phases.
-The start of this normalization window is given by `tnorm0`, which is the time in seconds with respect to the reference time (`self.tref_utc`), which is typically the arrival time for P wave.
+The start of this normalization window is given by `tnorm0` as time in seconds with respect to the reference time (`self.tref_utc`), which is typically the arrival time for P wave.
 - `tnorm1`: when plotting the data, traces are normalized in a time window selected to depict clearly the desired phases.
-The end of this normalization window is given by `tnorm1`, which is the time in seconds with respect to the reference time (`self.tref_utc`), which is typically the arrival time for P wave.
+The end of this normalization window is given by `tnorm1` as time in seconds with respect to the reference time (`self.tref_utc`), which is typically the arrival time for P wave.
+- `data_dir`: can be modified to run with denoised data (see https://doi.org/10.1093/gji/ggae279 for details and dataset).
+- `fmin`, `fmax`: the values set in the `plot_event` function can be modified to adapt the bandpass filter to the desired frequency band.
+-